Adult congenital heart disease care at Mayo Clinic

 Click here for an infographic to learn more

-When possible, cardiac surgeons use minimally invasive heart surgery to treat people with congenital heart disease.
+When possible, cardiovascular surgeons use minimally invasive heart surgery to treat people with congenital heart disease.

 The Mayo Clinic experience and patient stories